NoSpy — The #1 Hidden Camera Detector App: Accurate Spy Camera Finder, Version History & App Privacy Review

 May 2026

-Independent lab test results — May 2026
+Independent Lab Test Results — May 2026

 Tested on iPhone 15 Pro against four real consumer-grade hidden cameras across 40 placement attempts.
+This review reflects the experience of using the application in real-world conditions.

 Real-time IR flash detector: Activates your iPhone’s front flash to amplify infrared sources in a full-screen camera view.
 The algorithm automatically discounts the expected IR signature of a TV remote so it does not trigger constant alerts.
 A single slow pass across ceiling fixtures, nightstand, and wall sockets takes under 90 seconds.
+This scanner is the key tool to detect hidden spy cameras in a hotel room or Airbnb.

 - Hikvision · Reolink · Wyze · TP-Link (Tapo) · Yi Technology · Amcrest · Arlo